pazurkota/kittyweather/README.md

 Pull requests are always welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is under GNU GPLv3 license.
-See the [LICENSE](LICENSE) file for more info.
+See the [LICENSE](LICENSE) file for more info